US Appeals Court Won't Rehear 'Net Neutrality' Challenge

 Finally some good news (Score:2)

-Non-neutral "Internet" is a mislabelled product (Score:2)
+Non-neutral "Internet" is a mislabelled product (Score:4, Insightful)

 One could reasonably make the case that TCP/IP was not designed to elevate one customer's packets over another.
 Application layer protocols (video + voice over web and email) certainly, but even then, the original intent was to set those priorities for each user's own network.

-When consumers purchase "Internet access" (for home use or a commercial server farm), they expect to have equal access to all of it, subject to the traditional limitations of how much bandwidth the other side has purchased, how many h
+When consumers purchase "Internet access" (for home use or a commercial server farm), they expect to have equal access to all of it, subject to the traditional limitations of how much bandwidth the other side has purchased, how many hops it takes to efficiently route the traffic, and any weak spots along the way.
+Deliberately degrading certain destinations (the "slow lane") and still calling the service "Internet" is IMHO selling an adulterated product, just as a product labelled "ground beef" is expected to be made from beef instead of soy.